MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Odaklanan öğeyi veya NULL bir işaretçi.
+Odaklanmış öğe veya NULL işaretçisi.

 ### <a name="remarks"></a>Açıklamalar